KelsierLuthadel/recipes/cuisine/italian/fettucine-with-rosemary-lamb.md

 ## Method
 1. Heat the olive oil in a large saucepan and fry the onions, carrot and rosemary for 5 minutes over a medium heat until softened and golden.
 Stir occasionally with a wooden spatula.
-1. Add the lamb mince and mix well, allowing the begin to crumble.
+1. Add the lamb mince and mix well.
 Continue to cook for 5 minutes stirring frequently, so the meat browns all over.
 1. Pour in the wine and cook for a further 3 minutes to allow the alcohol to evaporate.
 1. Season with salt and pepper, then pour in the vegetable stock.
 1. Bring to the boil over a medium and heat then lower the heat.
 Leave to simmer, uncovered for 30 minutes.
 Stir every 10 minutes.